by Melissa Pasanen

 “You insure what you can’t replace”

 Paul had his first close-up experience with risk early on.
 The creamery he then shared with another small producer was destroyed by fire due to a heater malfunction.
 He had good insurance, he reflects thankfully: “My grandfather always told me you insure what you can’t replace.”
 As his business has grown, he is more focused now on product liability insurance.
 All of Sweet Rowen’s financial records are in QuickBooks and his farming records in spreadsheets.
 A recent focus has been completing the 200-page plan required by the FSMA (Food Safety Modernization Act).
-Paul has a couple key advisors: his accountant, Charles Capaldi, and Rose Wilson of Farm Viability “My willingness to take risks is largely her doing,” he says of his work with Rose in understanding the opportunities and requirements of growing his business.
+Paul has a couple key advisors: his accountant, Charles Capaldi, and Rose Wilson with whom he started working through the Intervale Center’s Farm Viability Program.
+“My willingness to take risks is largely her doing,” he says of his work with Rose in understanding the opportunities and requirements of growing his business.

 Another way Paul manages risk from the production side is membership in the Agri-Mark co-op.
 The co-op buys milk during periods when Sweet Rowen has more milk than he can use.
 Paul calves year-round and raises all his own forage, buying in just non-GMO grain for his herd.
 For seven months of the year, the animals are rotationally grazed and Paul feels very strongly about the positive contribution this form of agriculture can make to ecological resilience.